Import People via SFTP

 SFTP Setup

-- An RSA key file for authentication, which we will provide.
+3. An RSA private key file for authentication, which we will provide.

 Share911 uses RSA key files rather than passwords to authenticate with our SFTP server.